GnaspGames/Smelt/plugins.md

 The first parameter is the `command` string.

-The second parameter is optional, and can take additional `options` for that command simular to the JSON options used in the `.mcc` syntax.
+The second parameter is optional, and can take additional `options` for that command simular to the JSON properties used in the `.mcc` syntax.

     addCommand("/testfor Gnasp", {type:"repeating",auto:true,conditional:false});